vimalrajt-prog/vimalrajt-prog.github.io/_posts/2026-02-28-applied-data-science-project.md

 title: "Applied Data Science Project Documentation"
 categories: ITD214
 ---
-## Project Background
+## 1 Project Background
-E-commerce platforms serve customers with diverse purchasing behaviors.
-Treating all customers uniformly limits the effectiveness of promotions, pricing, and retention programs.
-This project applies **customer segmentation** to identify distinct purchasing profiles using Amazon e-commerce sales transactions and translate them into actionable business strategies.

-**Business Goal:**
+### 1.1 Business Context

+In highly competitive e-commerce environments, customer purchasing behavior varies significantly across individuals.
+Some customers demonstrate consistent high spending and loyalty, while others purchase only during promotions or exhibit strong sensitivity to delivery costs.

+Organizations that treat all customers uniformly risk:
+- Over-discounting premium customers
+- Under-engaging high-frequency buyers
+- Misallocating marketing budgets
+- Failing to identify long-term revenue contributors

+To address this challenge, behavioral segmentation is required.

+### 1.2 Business Goal
-Our team's overall business goal is "To analyze customer purchasing behavior, satisfaction distribution, and transactional drivers in Amazon e-commerce data to produce actionable insights that support targeted marketing strategies and revenue optimization."
+Our team’s overall business goal is “To analyze customer purchasing behavior, satisfaction distribution, and transactional drivers in Amazon e-commerce data to produce actionable insights that support targeted marketing strategies and revenue optimization.”

-**My Individual Objective (Objective 1 – Customer Segmentation):**
-To segment customers based on purchasing behavior using transactional and monetary features derived from sales data, and identify distinct customer profiles to support targeted marketing, pricing, and customer engagement strategies.
+### 1.3 Business Objective

+The objective of this project (my individual objective) is to:

+Develop a robust customer segmentation framework using transactional purchasing data and derive actionable insights to support targeted marketing and revenue optimization.

+This objective aligns with our overal busienss goal and with applied data science competencies including:

+- Data preparation and transformation
+- Unsupervised machine learning
+- Model evaluation and validation
+- Business interpretation

 ---

-## Work Accomplished
+## 2 Work Accomplished
 I successfully:
 - Conducted exploratory data analysis (EDA) and data quality checks on the sales dataset (~100K orders)
 - Cleaned and validated numeric and categorical fields (quantity, price, discount, shipping, total amount)